 Patronage: canon lawyers; canonists; catechists; catechumens; archdiocese of Cincinnati, Ohio.

 Symbols and Representation: red hat of a cardinal; book denoting doctor of the Church; pictured in the red garments of a Cardinal.

 - Study the connections between Robert Bellarmine, Aloysius Gonzaga, and Francis de Sales.

-- Learn more about the different translations of the Bible and what the Church approves.
+- Learn more about the different versions of the Bible.

 - Learn more about the Code of Canon Law and what canon lawyers do, compared to regular lawyers.